UModeler/UModeler.Sphinx.Doc/DrawingGroup/sidestairtool.rst

 ################
 Side Stair Tool
 ################
 You can draw a stair profile on a plane.
+It is like drawing a rectangle.

 Interface
 ------------